Dxrve/notes/docs/cli.md

-ls - The ls command is a fundamental utility in Unix-like operating systems, including Linux and macOS cat - The ls command is a fundamental utility in Unix-like operating systems, including Linux and macOS
+ls - The ls command is a fundamental utility in Unix-like operating systems, including Linux and macOS. cat - The ls command is a fundamental utility in Unix-like operating systems, including Linux and macOS.